-There are several pros and cons for antique Victorian lighting.
+In short there are pros and cons for antique Victorian lighting and original lights will need some modification in order to achieve current safety standards.
 Antique lighting is obviously old.
 And Victorian wiring is by no means adequate in this day and age to pass the rigorous safety tests that your electrics will require in order for your house to achieve electrical certification.
-Therefore any antique Victorian light will need to be rewired unless it has been done previously in order to achieve modern safety standards.
+Therefore any antique Victorian light will need to be rewired unless it has been done previously in order for the electrics in your house to pass safety testing, require for an electrician to sign off your work.
 At times this can affect the appearance of the light.
 It also means that as well as the purchase cost of the light, you may well have to pay somebody to rewire it and then PAC test it.

 At times antique lights may have missing or broken pieces.
 Unless you get a specialist craftsman to hand make replacement pieces which could be expensive, a damaged piece is something you may just have to accept.